posimyth/uichemy/readme.txt

 **Do you plan to add Figma to WordPress (Gutenberg Block Editor)?**

-Yes, we've already started working on a Gutenberg version.
+Yes, we have released a version compatible with the Gutenberg Block Editor.
 This allows you to convert Figma designs to the default WordPress Block editor, aka Gutenberg Editor.
+Additionally, For Tagging - our plugin supports blocks from [The Plus Blocks for Gutenberg](https://theplusblocks.com/?utm_source=wordpress&utm_medium=readmepage&utm_campaign=links).

 **Do I need to pay to use UiChemy?**